Saturday, September 30, 2017

 It's in an area of town that I rarely get to, but both times I was there, the food was fine.

-As I'm sure you know, I try to take pictures when I go out in order to give Trip Advisor reviews.
+As I'm sure you know, I try to take pictures when I go out to give Trip Advisor reviews.

 The food was decent enough, but the highlight came when I took a picture of some of the jerseys hanging in the restaurant and was treated with a guy picking his nose!